 Other Points of Interest

 Half Moon Bay Jail – Established c1911, the jail is now the location of the Half Moon Bay Coastside History Museum.
 505 Johnston Street

-Giuseppi Boitano’s General Merchandise Store and Saloon (1873) – This is the oldest place of continuous retail business in town.
+Giuseppe Boitano’s General Merchandise Store and Saloon (1873) – This is the oldest place of continuous retail business in town.
 527 Main Street